seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-Layout.md

 # Stop Thinking in Pages

-Traditional websites were built from pages:
+Traditional websites taught us to think like this:

 ```text
 home.html